github-xiaogang/woodpecker/usage.md

 ---
 layout: subpage
-title: WoodPecker Usage
+title: Woodpecker Usage
 ---

-<h3 class="index-h3">Thanks for using WoodPecker！</h3>
+<h3 class="index-h3">Thanks for using Woodpecker！</h3>

-**WoodPecker Supports both real device and simulator iOS8.0+, Objective C and Swift.**
+**Woodpecker Supports both physical device and simulator iOS8.0+, Objective C and Swift.**

-To use WoodPecker, you need import WoodPeckeriOS.framework to your project, WoodPeckeriOS.framework will automatically startup and connect to mac client.
+To use Woodpecker, you need import WoodPeckeriOS.framework to your project, WoodPeckeriOS.framework will automatically launch and connect to mac client.
-(If you are work the real iOS device, please ensure mac and your device are in the same network.)
+(If you are work physical device, please ensure mac and your device are in the same network.)

-**CocoaPods:**
+**1. CocoaPods:**

 ```
 pod 'WoodPeckeriOS'